Portfolio Companies :Madaket

 Qiming US Portfolios: Anna serves on the board of WindMIL Therapeutics and Jasper Therapeutics and is a board observer with LetsGetChecked, Talaris Therapeutics, Cadent Therapeutics, and Platelet Biogenesis.

-Colin Walsh, PhD joined Qiming Venture Partners USA in April 2019 and is based in Los Altos, CA. Prior to joining the Qiming team, Colin was a Vice President on the life science investment team at NanoDimension where he sourced, structured, and managed investments in biotech, biopharma, and platform companies.
-Before NanoDimension, he was an early employee at Precision NanoSystems (PNI), a 5AM Ventures backed biotech startup developing a suite of technologies to enable the development and manufacture of complex drug formulations.
-At PNI, Colin focused extensively on RNA- and DNA- based therapeutics, and held a variety of product and business development roles where he worked closely with management to define the strategy and direction of the business.
+Before joining Qiming in 2019, Colin was a Vice President on the life science investment team at ND Capital where he sourced, structured, and managed investments in biotech, biopharma, and platform companies.
+Prior to NanoDimension, he held a number of roles as an early employee at Precision NanoSystems, a 5AM Ventures backed biotech developing a suite of technologies to enable the development of RNA-based therapeutics and other complex drug formulations.

-Colin earned a PhD from the UC Berkeley – UCSF Graduate Program in Bioengineering where he worked on novel delivery systems for RNA-based therapeutics as an NSF Graduate Research Fellow in the lab of Dr. Frank Szoka.
+Colin earned a Ph.D. from the UC Berkeley – UCSF Graduate Program in Bioengineering where he worked on novel delivery systems for RNA therapeutics as an NSF Graduate Research Fellow.
 He holds a Management of Technology certificate from the UC Berkeley Haas School of Business, and a dual BS with Honors in Chemical Engineering and Biochemistry from the University of Massachusetts, Amherst.

 Franklin BergerSenior Advisor